-Public and multi-stakeholder engagement is a societal commitment to provide encouragement. opportunities and competencies that will empower citizens and civil society organisations to participate in research and innovation for co-defining and co-designing solutions addressing societal issues.
-It is also about bringing together a diversity of actors from research community, policy-making, business and industry, which would not normally interact with each other, on matters of science and technology.
+Public and multistakeholder engagement is a societal commitment to provide encouragement, opportunities and competencies that will empower citizens and civil society organisations to participate in research and innovation.
+It is also about bringing together a diversity of actors from research community, policy-making, business and industry, who would not normally interact with each other, on matters of science and technology.8

 Science Education aims at increasing society's appetite for innovation and interest in science, in particular among young people with a special emphasis on girls.
-It encourages innovative pedagogies to teach science, the involvement of institutions that organize such activities, promotes RRI in higher education curricula and eases access to scientific careers.
+It encourages innovative pedagogies to teach science, the involvement of institutions that organize such activities, promotes RRI in higher education curricula and eases access to scientific careers.9